marco-ippolito/fiume/README.md

 ];
 ```

-- `current`: The current state of the machine
+- `current` State: The current state of the machine

 ### State